 Solar Power Midwest is coming back to the Windy City!
 We are excited to bring a leading education and exhibition program to the Midwest.
 From rustbelt to greenbelt, solar energy is a force moving forward, and the Midwest is no exception.
-Registration will open later this year.
-Be the first to know when registration opens.
+Click here to register.

 Commitment to Collaboration